Education

 How to evaluate a signal before you act on it

-A responsible signal should make it possible to ask basic verification questions.
-Is the idea timestamped?
-Are losing calls kept visible?
-Does the provider explain the method, or only show winning screenshots after the fact?
-Does the message push urgency, deposits, or VIP access before it explains risk?
+A responsible signal should make it straightforward to ask basic verification questions.
+Is the idea timestamped at the time it was published, before price moved?
+Are losing calls kept visible in the channel history, or do they quietly disappear?
+Does the provider explain the analytical method behind each setup, or do they only share winning screenshots after the outcome is already known?
+Does any message in the channel push urgency, deposit requests, or VIP access before it addresses risk?

 Risk note: This guide is educational and is not financial advice.
 Crypto trading is high-risk.
 Never trade with money you cannot afford to lose, use position sizing, and remember that past performance does not guarantee future results.